manishbansal8843/OpenIDP-Wiki/Contribution-to-IDP.md

 e.g. %git pull https://github.com/InfyMegha/openIDP.git My_Changes
 ````
 If you've forked a repository and made changes to the fork, you can ask that the upstream repository accept your changes by creating a pull request.

 i.
 Navigate to the original repository you created your fork from.

 ii.
 To the right of the Branch menu, click New pull request.

 iii.
 On the Compare page, click **compare across forks**.

 iv.
 Confirm that the base fork is the repository you'd like to merge changes into.
 Use the base branch drop-down menu to select the branch of the upstream repository you'd like to merge changes into.

 v.
 Use the head fork drop-down menu to select your fork, then use the compare branch drop-down menu to select the branch you made your changes in.

 vi.
-Type a title and description for your pull request
+Type a title and description for your pull request.

 vii.
 Click Create **pull request**.